 Casio PRW-6000Y Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Altimeter and Barometer

-The alti-barometer allows you to view your altitude and the barometric pressure for a current location.
-It allows you to record logs of any uphill (or downhill) mission, and allows you to determine an altitude differential between two locations.
+The alti-barometer allows you to view your altitude and the barometric pressure for your current location.
+You can record logs of any uphill (or downhill) activity, and determine an altitude differential between two areas.
 It automatically logs your maximum and minimum altitude, while data recall allows you to see up to 30 logs that you have saved.
 The barometer can be used to track weather trends and turn on storm alerts for severe changes in barometric pressure.
-In comparison to the rest, this watche features the worst graphs for both barometric pressure and altitude.
+It has poor graphs for both barometric pressure and altitude.
 They are small, hard to see and don't contain a whole lot of information.
 The trend line is also extremely short.
 Even though it still allows you to track trends in altitude and pressure, the graphs featured in other battery-powered watches like the Suunto Core Alu are much better.

 Comfort and Fit

 This Casio is one of the most reliable watches tested in this review.
 The solar-powered functionality coupled with durable features makes it a perfect compadre for extended missions in remote territories.
-However, it lacks fancy features and the price is high for what it provides.
+However, it lacks fancy features, and the price is high for what it provides.